sweet-spr18/feasta/phase1/system-features-draft.md

 > * REQ-3: When the email address is valid, and is not associated with an existing FEASTA account, a new account in the system will be created for this user.
 A confirmation email is sent to user's inbox.
 The confirmation screen in the app will display the message "A confirmation email has been sent to you!" and a button "Find me free food" that will take user to the app's Home page.
 > * REQ-4: When the email address entered is not valid, the app will display an error message "You are not eligible to use this app.
 Must be a St. John's University student and must use a valid school address".
 The message will disappear when the user taps outside of it.
 > * REQ-5: When the account already exists, the app will display "This account already exists.
 Please sign in instead."
 The message will disappear when the user taps outside of it.

+ ## 2. Sign up (Promoters)
+### Description and Priority

+An organization will need an account with which they can post events, not only view them.
+They will contact us requesting this account, we will verify, set it up and return their login information to them.
+If we are unable to verify that it is a legitimate organization they will be informed and the account won't be completed.

+### Stimulus/Response Sequences
+  #### Basic Data Flow
+  * User opens the app.
+The landing page has two tabs: Log In (default tab) and Sign Up.
+  * User selects the Sign Up tab, which then has a button saying "If you're an organizer, click here."
+  * User selects the organizer button.
+  * User enters their organization's email and taps "Send to SWEET"
+  * User sees a request pending screen saying "We are verifying your information, you will receive confirmation shortly"
+  * After the email is verified, the organization will receive an email with a link that says "Start posting"
+  * Clicking the link will take them to the app's create a post page
+  #### Alternative Data Flow 1
+  * User enters a non-valid organization address.
+Only verified organizations are accepted to use FEASTA.
+  * User sees a request pending screen saying "We are verifying your information, you will receive confirmation shortly"
+  * If the email cannot be verified, the organization will receive an email saying "We were unable to verify your information"

+### Functional Requirements
+> * REQ-1: There will be two tabs - Log In (default tab) and Sign Up - when a user opens the newly-installded FEASTA app.
+> * REQ-2: The email address entered by the user will be verified to make sure it is an existing organization at St.John's.
+> * REQ-3: When the email address is verified, a new promoter account in the system will be created for this user.
+A confirmation email is sent to user's inbox with the link that allows them to start posting.
+> * REQ-4: When the email address entered is not valid, the email will simply say "We were unable to verify your information".

 ## 2. Log in
 ### Description and Priority
 The user will log in with their registered email address and correct password.
 Log-in will be remembered for the next app launches.